 Cloud Spectator has recently updated its website; as a result, some images may be missing from this blog post.
-To see the complete report, click here.
+To download the latest report, click here!

 With a lack of standardization in the IaaS industry, providers freely use unique terminology to describe their VM resource allocations.
 How do you compare an ECU to an HPCCU to a vCPU?
 This report examines the performance and pricing of 5 of the world’s largest IaaS providers over a 5-day period, and provides a process to clearly determine the price-performance value of a cloud provider, addressing the issue of standardization in the marketplace.

 As the market quickly saturates with IaaS providers, the decision-making complexity of choosing the right provider evolves as well.
 Cloud Spectator monitors IaaS performance of over 20 of the world’s most well-known cloud providers to guide businesses in the selection process to maximize performance efficiency and minimize cost.